 - Correspondence, recordings and notes from the journalist are shared with the editor of Global Ground Media.
-When source material is not shared, the journalist did not adhere to the contractual agreement and article won’t be published.
+When the source material is not shared, the journalist did not adhere to the contractual agreement and the article won’t be published.
 (When in doubt, ask yourself if another journalist can recreate your article based on the shared source material.
 If not, exclude every sentence that is not included in the source material.)

 - Claims from one source are always checked with a second source, and both sides are given the opportunity to respond to claims.
 An article based on a single source, or without contacting the opposing party does not meet the international standards of journalism and will not be published.